google/applied-machine-learning-intensive/acs/ac1/_sources/sheets_basics/what_is_a_formula.rst

 Example: Painters
 -----------------

-To further illustrate how recursive formulas can automate data processing, consider the painters dataset again.
+To further illustrate how formulas can automate data processing, consider the painters dataset again.
 Don’t worry if this example seems a bit daunting at first; it is designed to be challenging.